snipersap/GoProjects/bed-and-breakfast/readme.md

 # ReadMe
-This repo is the project *bed-and-breakfast* as described in the course  [Design Patterns in Go](https://udemy.com/course/design-patterns-go/).
+This repo is the project *bed-and-breakfast* as described in the course  [Building Modern Web Applications with Go (Golang)](https://udemy.com/course/building-modern-web-applications-with-go/).

-This repo demonstrates the builder pattern in go, with its various types.
+This is the `bed and breakfast` project built with go as backend.

 ## How to test the repo?
 1. Run the files in `cmd\web` such as `main.go` and any other file using the command `go run .`.